adityaravishankar/smart-xscreensaver/README.md

 # smart-xscreensaver
-Simple script to deactivate XScreenSaver while video is running (in a browser or video player)
+Simple script to deactivate XScreenSaver while video (or audio) is running (in a browser or video player)

 ### Features
 * Works for browser video as well as apps like VLC